Updated: June 2022

 I hope this gives you food for thought when considering your next mainline.

-For many waters the choice will make very little difference to your level of success but on harder venues it really can be the difference between success and failure.
+For many waters, the choice of mainline will make very little difference to your level of success but on harder venues, it really can be the difference between success and failure.

 Personally I wouldn’t believe any manufacturers’ blurb that you read or watch.
 These guys will tell you exactly what you want to hear to sell product.
 At the end of the day you can’t beat personal experience but being objective and going through a logical process can save you time and money.
 The golden rule is to test it yourself before you even put in on a reel.
 It should take a considerable amount of effort to break the line, knotted or not.